AlanLeverenz/Final-Project/README.md

 ![](client/src/assets/images/today_headlines.png)

 The Home route (Today) activates an automatic search for current headlines, returning 12 articles.
-These articles are intended to give the user ideas on what current envets they may wish to search for.
+These articles are intended to give the user ideas on what current events they may wish to search for.

 ### Navbar

 ![](client/src/assets/images/navbar.png)

 The Navbar enables the user to Signup or Login to begin searching, view saved articles or queries.

 ### Searching